rnmapbox/maps/docs/Light.md

 ### Description

-The transition affecting any changes to this layer’s intensity propery.
+The transition affecting any changes to this layer’s intensity property.

 ### Type